Introducing the Insetta 35IFC – The bar has been raised!

 Joel, Vic and our technical staff reviewed the foiling cat’s initial specifications and performance data, and then sea trialed two foiling cats with internal hydrofoils.
 Our staff includes a second physicist and pilot… Glen Dobbs.
 We are all active boaters and we determined we would build our version of a foiling outboard powered cat.
 We contacted a Naval architect, who designed several successful foiling power cats.
 He is now a member of our technical staff.

-Our 35 “foiling cat” design is nearing completion.
-Hull, foils, materials, engines, are being synergistically combined, to provide: unrivaled high speed cruising efficiency, and provide safe offshore handling, with unimpeded shallow water operation, including beaching, without foils or props contacting the bottom.
+Our 35 “foiling cat” design has set the standard for Foil-Assisted Sportfishing boats.
+The hull, foils, materials, and engines are synergistically combined, to provide: unrivaled high-speed cruising efficiency, and provide safe offshore handling, with unimpeded shallow water operation, including beaching, without foils or props contacting the bottom.

 The Premier Internal Foiling Catamaran!